baraban7890/In-App-Purchase-Analysis/README.md

    - The preprossing allowed for use of OrdinalEncoder to address feature sets such as Game Difficulty and Engagement Level.
    - OneHotEncoder was used to address feature sets such as Gender, Location, and Game Genre.
    - Also note the "Analysis" section below, identifying further EDA that was used to understand the validity of the data after encountering red flags.
 3. **Model Development:** Load, evaluate, and optimize each predictive model.
+A random state of 7 was used for all models and resampling methods for reproducibility.
-   - Alex Baraban built and evaluated Logistic Regression Model
+   - Alex Baraban built and evaluated Logistic Regression Model.
-   - Ryan Hough built and eveluated K Nearest Neighbor model
+   - Ryan Hough built and eveluated K Nearest Neighbor model.
-   - Catherine Wanko built and evaluated Support Vector Classifier model
+   - Catherine Wanko built and evaluated Support Vector Classifier model.
-   - Mike Nicholas built and evaluated Random Forest Model
+   - Mike Nicholas built and evaluated Random Forest Model.
-4. **Analysis:** Perform data analysis to identify the best model.
+5. **Analysis:** Perform data analysis to identify the best model.
-   - During the evaluation process, the results were not generating improved predictive results while attempting to perfect the models, changing parameters such as Random State, max_iter, n_estimators, etc.
+   - During the evaluation process, the results were not improving on the test set, despite our attempts to perfect the models by changing parameters such as max_iter, n_estimators, and n_neighbors.
+   - The confusion matrices helped us figure out that the model was only predicting the majority class which led us to a deep dive into the data.
-   - Further evaluation, including creating a correlation matrix, demonstrated a zero correlation across all featurs withing the data set, leading to a strong hypothesis that the data is synthetic.
+   - This further data exploration, included creating a correlation matrix, demonstrated a zero correlation across almost all features within the data set, leading to a strong hypothesis that the data is synthetic.
-   - Additional resarch within the Kaggle Data Set, and other analysis completed by users, showed other strong indicators of a synthetic data set, such as near perfect distributions across feature categories including age, difficulty, genre.
-It seemed too good to be true.
+   - Additional resarch within the Kaggle Data Set, and other analysis completed by users, showed other strong indicators of a synthetic data set, such as near uniform distributions across feature categories including age, difficulty, genre.
+The data seemed too good to be true.
-5. **Visualization:** Create plots and graphs to visualize the performance of each model.
+6. **Visualization:** Create plots and graphs to visualize the performance of each model.
-   - Most visualizations are included in the presentation, i.e. correlation matrix, and iterations of running 8 different scenarios for each model including:
+   - Most visualizations are included in the presentation, i.e. correlation matrix, and iterations of running 7 different variations for each model including:
-      - Base
-      - Scaled
-      - SMOTEENN
-      - SMOTE
-      - ClusterCentroids
-      - RandomOverSampler
-      - RandomUnderSampler
-      - MostFrequentDummy
-      - StratifiedDummy
-      - UniformDummy
+      - _Base_: no scaling or resampling applied to features
+      - _Scaled_: only scaling applied to features
+      - _SMOTEENN_: with scaled features
+      - _SMOTE_: with scaled features
+      - _ClusterCentroids_: with scaled features
+      - _RandomOverSampler_: with scaled features
+      - _RandomUnderSampler_: with scaled features
+   - The accuracies for each model and their respective variations are plotted against 'dummy' models and their accuracies.
+These models are:
+      - _MostFrequentDummy_: Predicts the most frequent target class in the training set.
+      - _StratifiedDummy_: Predicts target class according to the distribution of the training data.
+      - _UniformDummy_: Predicts target classes equally among them, in this case there are two target classes (50/50 chance).
-6. **Documentation:** Document the iterative changes and final results for each model.
+7. **Documentation:** Document the iterative changes and final results for each model.
    - See numbers 4 and 5 above, noting the iterative steps used to create the visualations that are documenting the impact of the changing and evolution of the model scenarios.
+8. **Evaluation:**
+   - We evaluated the models against the test data by using four different metrics: Accuracy score, balanced accuracy score, confusion matrices, and a classification report.
+      - The confusion matrices helped us figure out that the model was only predicting the majority class, which in the end led us to our conclusion that this data is synthetic.
+      - Only accuracy score was used in the graphs for non-technical audiences.
-7. **Evaluation:** Assess the impact on ROI and provide strategic recommendations based on the findings.
+   - Assess the impact on ROI and provide strategic recommendations based on the findings.

 ---